zuoyanzhang/DeepSpeed/blogs/deepspeed-gds/README.md

 ## High-Performance I/O with CPU Buffers via NVMe Scaling

 Our first set of microbenchmark evaluations used fio and ds\_io to measure the performance of transferring 1GB data between NVMe and CPU memory.
-We configure fio to use the libaio backend for these experiments1.
+We configure fio to use the libaio backend for these experiments.
 The results are summarized in Figure 1, from which we make two observations.
 First, DeepNVMe demonstrates high performance as it roughly matches fio, despite being more representative of DL applications.
 Second, DeepNVMe scales I/O performance almost linearly with available NVMe bandwidth, achieving rates of 10GB/sec reads and 5GB/sec writes.

 <img src="./media/figure1.png" style="width:6.5in;height:3.42153in" />